View MapView Map

 Glengowla Mines

-For something a little different, stop into Glengowla Mines, a show mine dedicated to the historic lead and silver mining in the area.
+For something a little different, stop into Glengowla Mines, a 'show mine' dedicated to the historic lead and silver mining in the area.
 Duck underground, beneath the Connemara Mountains, on a guided tour of the mines which were abandoned in 1865.
-A moment of darkness sets the scene, as the constant dripping water, and ‘miners breath’ bring the mine alive.
-Kids (and adults) can pan for gold and gems at the panning station – you get to keep any gems you find.
+A moment of darkness sets the scene, as the constant dripping water and ‘miners breath’ bring the mine alive.
+Kids (and adults) can pan for gold and gems at the panning station, keeping any gems you may find.

 Uncover all the family fun that there is to have across the country for your next break.